-The analyst(s) responsible for the content of this report hereby confirm that Information to the customer What our research is based on
+The analyst(s) responsible for the content of this report hereby confirm that Information to the customer What our research is based on what our research is based on

 Swedbank Large Corporates & Institutions Credit Research (LC&I Credit Research) department bases the research on a variety of aspects and analysis.
 For example: A fundamental assessment of a company's financial and business profile, current or expected market sentiment, expected or actual changes in a company's credit rating, internal or external circumstances affecting the credit quality of the company and relative assessment of the company compared to peers or other relevant companies.